ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v6.md

 ---
 description: >-
-  The purpose of this note is to help developers to upgrade their liana from v5 to v6.
+  The purpose of this note is to help developers to upgrade their agent from v5 to v6.
 Please read carefully and integrate the following breaking changes to ensure a smooth upgrade.​
 ---